 - the Church of the Dormition, where both Pentecost and the eternal sleep of Mary, mother of Jesus, are venerated

-- the first church of Jerusalem (1st century), which Jacques, brother of Jesus, led: this site is closed to the public but can be visited with an official guide who would make the arrangement
+- the first church of Jerusalem (first century), which Jacques, brother of Jesus, led: this site is closed to the public but can be visited with an official guide who would make the arrangement

-I hope that reading this article will help you to see more clearly between the festivals that are celebrated by Jews and Christians respectively, between mid-May and mid-June according to the calendars.
+I hope that reading this article will help you to see more clearly between the festivals that are celebrated by Jews and Christians, between mid-May and mid-June according to the calendars.
 As usual, I recommend that visitors take a tour guide to these sites to better understand what is seen in the light of the holy scriptures.